 Big Sky is booming, but when it comes to basic amenities like grocery stores & shopping your options will be limited.
 Roxy’s Market is the main grocery store in Big Sky.
-They have all the basics along with a del.
+They have all the basics along with a deli.
 But because Big Sky is an isolated ski town, the prices are higher than average.
 If you are looking to stock up on groceries while keeping your budget in check, your best bet is to make the drive to Bozeman.
 Photo credit: Rotherham Construction.

 Speaking of making the drive to Bozeman, the road between Big Sky and Bozeman is notoriously dangerous.
-A 30 mile stretch of busy two-lane highway winds its way through Gallatin Canyon to connect Bozeman and Big Sky.
-With little to no shoulder, heavy semi traffic, and wildlife, this road is tricky to travel.
+A 30-mile stretch of busy two-lane highway winds its way through Gallatin Canyon to connect Bozeman and Big Sky.
+With little to no shoulder, heavy semi-traffic, and wildlife, this road is tricky to travel.
 If you are traveling in the winter, add low visibility and icy roads to the list.
 Thousands of workers make the drive between Big Sky and Bozeman each day, but if you are living in Big Sky you will probably want to avoid the daily drive.
 Photo credit: www.kbzk.com.

 Big Sky is known for its skiing, but it also offers incredible mountain biking, hiking, rock climbing, rafting and fishing.
 In the summer, Big Sky Resort offers lift service to over 20 miles of mountain biking trails and there are at least a dozen other nearby trails that are great for biking and hiking.
 Gallatin Canyon is a popular destination for rock climbing with routes for all levels.
 And the nearby Gallatin River offers world-class trout fishing along with a wide variety of whitewater for rafting or kayaking.

 Big Sky has seen major changes in the last several years, and it’s not expected to slow down any time soon.
 According to the Big Sky 2025 plan, the goal is to transform the small town of Big Sky into a world-class, year-round mountain destination and from what we can tell, that plan is well underway.
 The Big Sky Town Center seems to be a hub of construction activity.
 The Wilson Hotel was recently completed along with the mixed-use Plaza Lofts building.
 Future plans include a potential bowling alley and night club.
-Up the mountain, a $416 million ultra-luxury resort project called the Montage Big Sky will be the first five-star resort in Montana and will include 150 guestrooms and 39 residences.
+Up the mountain, a $416 million ultra-luxury resort project called the Montage Big Sky is the first five-star resort in Montana and includes 150 guestrooms and 39 residences.
 Photo credit: Nishkian Monks.